PraAnj/Mahout-Recommender-on-AWS-EMR/README.md

     > curl localhost:8090/37

 13. Make sure to terminate the EMR cluster after everything is done.
+This will return the recommended movies with their ratings for user id 37